 The Residual Stress Analyzer is utilized to assess the residual stress of the cylinder and head, with the weld serving as the boundary.
 The testing is conducted in two directions, 0° (parallel to the weld direction) and 90° (perpendicular to the weld direction), and the results are depicted in Figure 9.

 The residual tensile stress zones on the cylinder side at 0° and 90° are approximately 20mm and 12mm, respectively, from the weld centerline.
 On the head side, the residual tensile stress zones at 0° and 90° directions are approximately 17mm and 15mm away from the weld centerline, respectively.

 Type A and Type B cracks are situated within the residual tensile stress zones.

 2. Comprehensive analysis

-Under the long-term effect of the original cold working residual stress, temperature of 65~70℃, and KOH alkaline solution service conditions, intergranular stress corrosion cracking perpendicular to the weld was generated.
+Under the prolonged influence of the initial cold working residual stress, a temperature of 65-70℃, and the service conditions of a KOH alkaline solution, intergranular stress corrosion cracking perpendicular to the weld is generated.

-The cracking mechanism of the tank can be explained by the membrane cracking theory of alkali induced stress corrosion cracking.
+The cracking mechanism of the tank can be explained by the membrane cracking theory of alkali-induced stress corrosion cracking.